ekedonald/Implementing-a-Client-Server-Architecture-using-MySQL-Database-Management-System/README.md

 sudo systemctl restart mysql
 ```

-### Step 4: Install MySQL-Client Software on the MySQL-Client Linux Server
+### Step 4: Install MySQL Client Software on the MySQL-Client Linux Server

+* Click on the Instance ID of the **mysql_client**.

+* Click on the **Connect** button

+* Copy the hightlighted command shown below:

 * Open another terminal on your computer.

-* Click on the Instance ID of the **mysql_client**.

-* CLick on the **Connect** button and copy the hightlighted commands shown below:

-* Open your terminal.

 * Go to the directory (i.e. /Downloads) where the `.pem` key pair is stored using the command shown below: